DefinitelyUnlikely/MDocsR/README.md

 ### Passkeys

 The prototype used passwords as a means to login during testing.
 I started out with passwords for the rust version as well.
-As of currently, I am refactoring the application to instead use passkeys - as passwords are less secure without MFA.
+As of currently, I am refactoring the application to instead use passkeys.

 ## Improvements